reconquest/hierr-go/README.md

-# Hierarchy errors made right
+# Hierarchical errors made right

 Hate seeing `error: exit status 128` in the output of programs without actual explanation what is going wrong?